 One of the most exciting technologies to dictate change at MIT is nanotechnology—the study and manipulation of materials on an infinitesimally small scale.
 Research in nanotechnology could power solutions to current and future challenges in computing, health care, energy, manufacturing, construction, and sustainability.
-MIT is seizing the initiative by building MIT.nano, a new 200,000-square foot center to make, measure, and image materials at the nanoscale in the heart of campus, beside the Great Dome.
-Slated to open in 2018 and conceived to serve 2,000 researchers, this comprehensive shared laboratory and teaching facility will allow MIT researchers from many science and engineering disciplines to do more of what they do best—to discover astonishing new behaviors in matter, and to invent powerful ways to put those behaviors to work for the global good.
+MIT has seized the initiative by building MIT.nano, a new 200,000-square foot center to make, measure, and image materials at the nanoscale in the heart of campus, beside the Great Dome.
+Opened in 2018 and conceived to serve 2,000 researchers, this comprehensive shared laboratory and teaching facility will allow MIT researchers from many science and engineering disciplines to do more of what they do best—to discover astonishing new behaviors in matter, and to invent powerful ways to put those behaviors to work for the global good.

 Nanotechnology is not the only research frontier to inspire changes on campus.
 The Department of Aeronautics and Astronautics, America’s oldest university aerospace program, spent much of its existence in a three-story building originally designed for internal combustion research.
 In fall 2017, along with members of the Department of Mechanical Engineering, AeroAstro and its collection of drones and robots moved back into a vastly expanded space expertly fitted for research in autonomy, turbomachinery, energy storage, and transportation.